fryga, we ship on Fridays Kraków / Oslo / remote Currently booking: Q3 2026

 One airport worked.
 Then the next four needed it too.

-We've been part of FastTravel since day zero — through the launch at Oslo Airport and the scale that followed.
-We went to the queue and watched: passengers fumbling, drivers idle four hours for a single fare, support staff drowning.
-The first version came from what we saw.
+We've been part of FastTravel since day zero, through the launch at Oslo Airport and the scale that followed.
+Before designing a single screen, Katarzyna went to the queue and watched: passengers fumbling, drivers idle four hours for a single fare, support staff drowning.
+The first version came from what she saw.

 RailsHotwire NativePayments